Creative Clinical Director and Consultant Podiatrist

 I then worked for Enfield Primary Care Trust for over a decade as an Extended Scope Practitioner in Podiatry for the NHS.
 I held a Consultant Podiatrist ( p/t) post at Chase Farm Hospital within the Trauma & Orthopaedic Directorate from 2005 to 2013.

-I have been re-elected back onto Council for the Society of Chiropodists & Podiatrists and the College of Podiatry.
+I have been re-elected back onto Council for the Society of Chiropodists & Podiatrists and the College of Podiatry for another term as of 2018.

 Currently I have been elected to one of the four Vice-Presidents of the College.